Tinsmiths Alley, 8A High Street, Ledbury, Herefordshire, HR8 1DS

 8 High Street, Ledbury

 The first building that you come to is a 16th century timber framed former Tinsmiths workshop.
 This building had been rather unloved since its last commercial use in the 1920’s and required very sensitive but complete renovation before Tinsmiths moved in.
+This building is remarkable in that it did not start life on this site but was likely moved in the 19th century when ‘Butchers Row’, a row of small shops which was in the centre of the High Street was cleared as part of a town centre upgrade.

 The second building across the courtyard is a complete departure, designed by and built by Alex Clive, the building’s defining feature is its stainless steel shell or exoskeleton.

 The glass façade, incorporating the main entrance, reflects the complex shapes that the surrounding timber framed buildings have settled to – no true verticals and regular patterns stretched and bent to new forms.
-The building, regardless of all the lovely furniture, lighting, textiles and artworks it holds, is well worth a visit by anyone with an interest in architecture.
-For more details see Jonathan Glancy’s article for the Guardian, The Miracle of Ledbury.